Abbey Wood: Railway Station

+The Co-op Estate

-The Royal Arsenal Co-operative Society (RACS) owned two farms on the hillside to the south of The Village; between 1900 and 1930, the RACE built the Bostall Estate.
+The Royal Arsenal Co-operative Society (RACS) owned two farms on the hillside to the south of The Village; between 1900 and 1930, the RACS built the Bostall Estate, designed by architect Frank Bethell.
 Once known as "Tin Check Island" after the Society's dividend system, and known locally as "The Co-op Estate", this has streets named after Co-operative themes (Alexander McLeod, the first secretary of the RACS, Rochdale, Robert Owen, Congress), a school and shops but, like much social housing of the period, no public houses.
 The housing is largely traditional of the "two-up, two-down" design, in distinctive yellow London brick, with gardens to the front and rear.
+A description of the innovative construction processes used to construct the houses 'in a thoroughly substantial manor' is detailed here, which included digging a chalk mine locally for plaster.
+This mine was subsequently used as a bomb shelter in World War I.

 Between 1955 and 1959, the London County Council built the Abbey Estate starting with one road south of the railway and later extending on the northern side on former Royal Arsenal marshland.
 Predominantly conventional brick houses with gardens, at first there were no shops or pubs, later equipped with a few shops and pubs together with schools and open spaces were added.
 Transport was non-existent at first until one bus, the route 180 was added after the building of Eynsham bridge.
 The estate was first used to rehouse people from Dockhead and Peckham then London's East End.
 The main through-road is Eynsham Drive.

+Thamesmead

-In the mid-1960s,the Greater London Council began building the first phase of Thamesmead on more ex-Royal Arsenal land, north-east of Abbey Wood station.
-The original railway level crossing was replaced by a flyover.
+In the mid-1960s, the Greater London Council (GLC) began building the first phase of Thamesmead on more ex-Royal Arsenal land, north-east of Abbey Wood station.
+When it was initially developed, Thamesmead was envisioned as a revolutionary 'city within a city' of 60,000 people, providing much needed affordable homes with suitable amenities, surrounded by a lake and landscaped parkland exploiting it's riverside position.
+It was designed in keeping with the emerging 'Brutalist' aesthetic.
+Despite being the culmination of the GLC’s housing works, ultimately only stages 1 and 2 were completed, and the master plan was only partially realised.

-Abbey Wood has benefited from the opening of the DLR station at Woolwich Arsenal, whilst the next stage in the development of the area will be the construction of Crossrail, a development tipped to encourage the growth of local house prices by the time it was opened in Autumn 2019.
-Abbey Wood will be connected by The Elizabeth line, with travel times of 11 minutes to Canary Wharf and 25 minutes to Bond Street.

-The Greenwich ward of Abbey Wood has a population of just over 13,000, and its rail station sees over 3 million passenger journeys a year.
+Elizabeth Line

+Abbey Wood station is the south east terminus for the Elizabeth line, which opened in 2022, with direct travel times of 11 minutes to Canary Wharf and 25 minutes to Bond Street.
+The distinctive new station has transformed the area, resolving complex urban design issues and delivering a seamless multi modal interchange.
+A decade after work began on the line, Abbey Wood has seen the strongest price growth across London, at 107% over ten years.
+Property prices have more than doubled over the past decade in the local areas around Abbey Wood station, with Abbey Wood seen as a 'buyer competition hotspot', with a +869% increase in buyer competition compared to ten years ago.